ContractLand/terra-bridge-btc/README.md

 ## Rewarding and Slashing
 Validators are incentivized to stay online and contribute to the bridge's security by relaying transfer requests for transfer fee rewards.
 For each relayed transfer message, the relaying validator earn a portion of the corresponding transfer fee.
 At the same time, to prevent validators from going offline without revoking their validator status (i.e withdraw their stake), a slashing mechanism is put in place.
 If a validator fails to perform the relay for a transfer message, he will get slashed a portion of his deposited stake.

+TODO:
-- how fee works
+- how fee works (need payment transferring both ways)
   - pooled fee address for Bitcoin
   - distributed fee for Ethereum
-- how to proof validator missing tx
+- how to proof validator missing tx for slashing

 ## Home (Ethereum) Bridge Implementation
 The home bridge will be written in Solidity and ran on EVM, the implemention of which would closely ressemble that of Parity Bridge.

 The home bridge will have the following interface:
 - `transferToForeign(address recipient, uint amount)`

+events:
-- `event TransferToForeign (address recipient, uint256 value)`
+- `TransferToForeign (address recipient, uint256 value)`
-- `event TransferFromForeign (address recipient, uint256 value, bytes32 transactionHash);`
+- `TransferFromForeign (address recipient, uint256 value, bytes32 transactionHash);`

 Apps or contract could call `transferToForeign` for making cross-chain transfers, and listen on `TransferToForeign` and `TransferFromForeign` for transfer results.

+### Home Token
 The pegged token used on home chain to represent foreign token aka HomeToken will be a [Mintable](https://github.com/OpenZeppelin/openzeppelin-solidity/blob/v1.12.0/contracts/token/ERC20/MintableToken.sol) and [Burnable](https://github.com/OpenZeppelin/openzeppelin-solidity/blob/v1.12.0/contracts/token/ERC20/BurnableToken.sol) ERC20 token.
 The mintable and burnable properties or the token allows easy management of the pegged token.
 It can be transferred to the home bridge and destoryed on transfer outs (to foreign), and created and sent to recipient on transfer ins (from foreign).

+### Verifying Bitcoin Signature on Ethereum
+When the home bridge receives `transferFromForeign` requests from bridge validators, the bridge contract needs to be able to verify
 - home bridge will need to verify validator signatures, store past tx messages, and perform token transfers.
 - validating btc signature on ethereum